al-mcintyre/mCaller/README.md

 ## Test data

 Reference fasta, PacBio calls for m6A and a subset of A positions, and eventalign tsv + fastq are provided for a single read for testing purposes in the "testdata" folder.
-The testdata_from_fast5.sh bash script is also included and can be modified with paths to external programs as appropriate to test generation of output from a fast5 file.

 1. To run mCaller on the testdata, use:
 ```